rcemper/AoC2022-results/README.md

 # AoC2022-results
-2 sets of iput data with verfiied results
+2 sets of input data with verfiied results
 can be used to verify correct calculations